Respiratory care is a critical component of healthcare, particularly for patients who suffer from chronic or acute respiratory conditions.

 They are guidelines for delivering appropriate respiratory care treatments and services.

-2. What are skills needed to implement protocols?
+2. What are the skills needed to implement protocols?

-3. What are the nine steps for a Quality Assurance Plan?
+3. What are the nine steps of a quality assurance plan?

 5. What does CQI stand for?

 6. What is evidence-based medicine?